Skip to content

 category (str): Category for the object.
 Defaults to "object".

-model (None or str): if @usd_path is not specified, then this must be specified in conjunction with
+model (None or str): If specified, this is used in conjunction with

 @category to infer the usd filepath to load for this object, which evaluates to the following: